kevinyu/inspec/README.md

 # inspec
-View spectrograms of audio data files in the terminal using curses
+View spectrograms of audio data files in the terminal as ascii characters.
+Provides printing to stdout, a terminal gui built on curses, and importable functions.

 ## setup